Certified LeSS for Executives

 Principles, Organization, & Change

-Large-Scale Scrum (LeSS) is an organizational design framework, aiming at de-scaling organizations through reducing complexity.
-LeSS is optimized for adaptiveness (agility) in the service of the highest-level value.
+LeSS is an organizational design approach, aiming at simplifying organizations through reducing complexity.
+LeSS is optimized for highest-level adaptiveness (agility) in the service of the highest-level value.

 LeSS builds on top of Scrum and the Scrum principles such as empiricism and cross-functional self-managing teams.
 LeSS provides simple structural rules and guidelines on how to adopt Scrum in large product development with multiple teams.